Fanya Baron

 Fanya Anisimovna Baron (1887 – 30 September 1921) was a Russian Jewish anarchist revolutionary.
 She spent her early life participating in the Chicago workers' movement, but following the Russian Revolution in 1917, she moved to Ukraine and participated in the Makhnovist movement.
-For her anarchist activities, she was arrested and executed by the Cheka.
+For her anarchist activities, she was arrested and executed by the Cheka during the Red Terror.

 Biography

 Growing up in the US

 Born in 1887 as Freida Anisimovna Greck, Fanya at a young age moved with her family from the Russian Empire to the United States, where they took the name "Grefenson".
 In Chicago, she began a relationship with the exiled Russian anarchist Aron Baron, with whom she participated in the local workers' movement led by the Industrial Workers of the World (IWW).
 There she spent most of her time and money distributing anarchist propaganda in the factory that she worked in.
 During a workers' demonstration on 17 January 1915, Fanya was physically assaulted by police and arrested, but was bailed out by the American activist Jane Addams.